Contractor Management — 7 min

 Open a dialogue with your client and carefully discuss the risks and benefits of moving to an employer-employee relationship.
 In particular, be clear about how it can benefit both parties — not just you.

 You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
-Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Philippine law.
+Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration), in line with Philippine law.

 As you can see, there’s a lot to take on board when setting up as an independent contractor.
 Remote can help you with many of these challenges, allowing you to focus on growing your business and delivering to your clients.
 Here’s how:

-Navigating all of your clients’ different invoicing, approvals, and payments systems can be complicated and time-consuming.
+Navigating all of your clients’ different invoicing, approval, and payment systems can be complicated and time-consuming.
 And manual methods of invoicing and collecting payments can increase the risk of fees, errors, and delays.

 Remote gives you access to a highly secure, streamlined dashboard that makes invoice management and international payments cost-effective and efficient.
 You can use our platform to get paid in Philippine pesos (or other currencies), without any hidden fees.